New to Tango?

 Learning Tango

-Tango also provides amazing benefits to your mind, body and spirit.
-Much has been written on this topic of the mind/body connection in Tango as well as the passion and romantic aspect of this dance.
-Visit the BOOKS/ART section of this site for recommendations on Tango books and articles.
+Tango also provides amazing benefits to your mind, body, and spirit.
+Much has been written on the topic of the mind/body connection in Tango as well as the passionate and romantic aspect of this dance.
+Visit the BOOKS/ART section of this site for recommendations on Tango books and articles to learn more.

 1. Take classes